NITAAC Obtains 801 Certification

 NITAAC Fully-Certified to Support DoD Assisted Acquisitions

-Rockville, MD - 3/23/22 - Today, the National Institutes of Health Information Technology Acquisition and Assessment Center (NITAAC) announced that it has obtained 801 certification for fiscal year 2022.
+Rockville, MD - 3/23/22 - Today, the NIH Information Technology Acquisition and Assessment Center (NITAAC) announced that it has obtained 801 certification for fiscal year 2022.
 This certification will enable NITAAC to support Assisted Acquisition Services for the Department of Defense (DoD).
 Prior to this, the DoD could only make direct awards on NITAAC’s three Best in Class (BIC) Government-Wide Acquisition Contracts, and each purchase required a waiver.
 With this new 801 certification, that will no longer be the case.

 801 certification is an important designation as it allows DoD to use NITAAC Assisted Acquisition Services to place an order, make a purchase, or otherwise procure property or services for the DoD, in excess of the simplified acquisition threshold, without a special waiver.